craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 			),
 	));

-Which because its using arrays, you will find issues like a condition being silently ignored as two or more use the key 'OR'... for reference, you have to wrap them in another (indexed based) array.
+With a quick look over this query, its not particularly obvious it's broken, but there are technically two "moderation" keys in the "OR" array, so it will only find "pending" records for the current user - to fix, you have to wrap them in another array.

-Basically, you still need to understand the SQL, and you now need to understand the abstraction to get it to create the SQL you could have written yourself.
+In summary, you still need to check the generated SQL, but you now need to understand the abstraction in detail as well.

-And before you think your queries run efficiently enough when its on your local computer during development, you will have a nasty surprise when its Live and there is a sudden spike in traffic, and now you need to take your slow sql log and try to work out which bit of code created it.

 ---